AY2526S1-CS2113-W12-4/tp/docs/UserGuide.md

 **Q: Why does my percentage in summary show as 0.00% even though I have input some amount?**
 A: Our percentages are shown to 2 decimal points and hence any precision below 2 decimal points may get rounded down to 0.00%.
 Similarly, if a category takes up a significantly large percentage, it may be shown as 100.00% due to the percentage being rounded up to the closest 2 decimal points.

-**Q: Why does the Error: (XXX) must be a valid number appear even though I input a valid number**
+**Q: Why do errors appear even though I input a valid number**
-A: Computers can only hold a certain range of values for numerical data types.
-Hence, you may see some unexpected warning for numbers that fall out of this range.
+A: Computers can only operate on a certain range of values for numerical data types.
+Hence, you may see some unexpected warnings for numbers that fall out of this range.

 **Q: Can I enter dates in other formats such as DD-MM-YYYY?**
 A: No. FinTrack currently requires ISO format `YYYY-MM-DD`.